achingbrain/ssdp/README.md

   ipv4: true, // whether or not to broadcast the advert over IPv4
   ipv6: true, // whether or not to broadcast the advert over IPv6
   location: null, // a string location or leave out to have it auto-generated
+  // if location is null, specify a function that passes a description object to the callback
   details: function (callback) {
-    callback(null, {}) // if location is null, specify a function that passes an object to the callback }
+    callback(null, {
+      // ...
+    })
+  }
 }, function (error, advert) {
   // stop advertising a service